Babysitting: The "mammy" stereotype

+Laws in the United States

+In 2007, the Supreme Court case Long Island Care at Home Ltd. v.
+Coke highlighted the lack of overtime pay entitlement for domestic worker Evelyn Coke, despite her extensive hours of labor.
+This case underscored the challenges faced by domestic workers regarding fair compensation.

+Also in 2007, the National Domestic Workers Alliance (NDWA) became a leading advocate for domestic workers' rights, aiming to establish a domestic workers' bill of rights.
+This began in New York State and resulted in the signing of the New York Domestic Workers Bill of Rights into law in 2010.

+In 2011, the International Labor Organization established Fair Labor Laws to protect domestic workers globally, although the United States has not ratified this convention.
+Local initiatives emerged to address these issues such as in 2014 when Chicago implemented its first minimum wage ordinance, explicitly including domestic workers.

+In 2016, Illinois passed the Domestic Worker Bill of Rights following a five-year campaign by the Illinois Domestic Workers Coalition.
+Additionally, Cook County passed a minimum wage law covering domestic workers.

+By 2019, nine states had enacted legislation granting labor rights to domestic workers.
+On July 15, 2019, U.S. Senator Kamala D. Harris and U.S. Representative Pramila Jayapal introduced the Domestic Workers Bill of Rights at the federal level.
+This bill aims to ensure the rights and protections of domestic workers nationwide, but it has not yet passed into law.

 Cost

 United States

-According to the caregiver-finding platform UrbanSitter, the national average babysitting cost was $22.68 an hour for one child, $25.37 an hour for two, and $27.70 an hour for three children.
+According to the caregiver-finding platform UrbanSitter, the national average babysitting cost in 2022 was $22.68 an hour for one child, $25.37 an hour for two, and $27.70 an hour for three children.
 This rate has increased by 21 percent since 2019.

 Etymology

-The term "baby sitter" first appeared in 1937, while the verb form "baby-sit" was first recorded in 1947.
+The noun "baby sitter" appeared in print in 1937, and the verb "baby-sit" was first noted in 1947.
 The American Heritage College Dictionary notes, "One normally would expect the agent noun babysitter with its -er suffix to come from the verb baby-sit, as diver comes from dive, but in fact babysitter is first recorded in 1937, ten years earlier than the first appearance of baby-sit.
 Thus the verb was derived from the agent noun rather than the other way around and represented a good example of back-formation.
 The use of the word "sit" to refer to a person tending to a child is recorded from 1800.
 The term may have originated from the caretaker "sitting on" the baby in one room while the parents were entertaining or busy in another.
-It's also theorized that the term may come from hens "sitting" on their eggs, thus "caring for" their chicks.
+It is also theorized that the term may come from hens "sitting" on their eggs, thus "caring for" their chicks.